CaioKenedy/CAIO-BIKES/README.md

 # Bikcraft

-Website devoleped during Origamid Course.
+Website developed during Origamid Course.
 In this website we gonna use:
 - Html
 - CSS
 - Javascript